katwre/katwre/README.md

 ## About Me
 彡 PhD degree in computational molecular biology, and 9+ years of experience

-彡 Highly skilled in programming (mostly Python and R), applying machine learning methods for analysing, and integrating various large-scale genomic data, data visualisation, and creative thinking
+彡 Highly skilled in programming (mostly Python and R), applying machine learning methods for analyzing, and integrating various large-scale genomic data, data visualization, and creative thinking

 彡 Thrives in dynamic international environments, with high collaboration between teams